qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 So lemming $i$ should choose at most $ x_i \le \alpha^3 $, right?
 Yes.
 But he should then also choose at most $ x_i \le \alpha^4 $, and so on...

-By this logic, each lemming needs to infintely undercut the ceiling for the target $ \alpha \bar x $.
+By this logic, each lemming needs to infinitely undercut the ceiling for the target $ \alpha \bar x $.
 And since everyone else is also undecutting, $ \alpha \bar x $ keeps collapsing.
 Thus by this process, you get the Nash equilibrium that all lemmings should choose

 $$
 \begin{equation*}